fangpenlin/realpython-guest-blog-bugbuzz/README.md

 python example.py
 ```

-and here you go, it should opens the debugger page on browser for you.
-If you are debuggin on a server, it might not be able to open the URL for you, as it will display the URL in stderr like this
+and here you go, it should opens the debugger page in browser for you.
+If you are debugging on a server, it might not be able to open the URL for you, however, as it will display the URL in stderr like this

 ```
 Access Key: <ACCESS KEY>
 Dashboard URL: http://dashboard.bugbuzz.io/#/sessions/SEY76Jq2hxgPFPNeA9BLmqqV?access_key=<ACCESS KEY>
 ```

-You can copy it and paste on your browser.
+You can copy the URL and paste on your browser.

 # Shortcuts